bgeneto/siesta-gcc-openmpi-suse/README.md

 ## 1. Install prerequisite software

-*Note: We assume you are running all the commands below as an ordinary (non-root) user, so we use `sudo` only when required.
+*Note: We assume you are running all the commands below as an ordinary (non-root) user, so we use `sudo` when required.

 ```
 sudo zypper install gcc-c++ gcc-fortran openmpi openmpi-devel readline-devel